Korea19800/startup/README.md

 ## DB deliverable

-For this deliverable I stored the views of posts in the database.
+For this deliverable I stored the views of posts(updated when clicked) in the database.

 - **MongoDB Atlas database created** - done!
-- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Endpoints for data** - My endpoints now process the data and send it to Mongo.
 - **Stores data in MongoDB** - done!

 ## Login deliverable